Casework in the Media

 CURRENT STATUS OF THIS CASE:

-As at September 2025; We are awaiting the outcome of Dyfed Powys Police Review
+As of May 2026; We are awaiting the outcome of Dyfed Powys Police Review